11 Budget Winter Activities in Helsinki

 Dipping in the Cold Water

 Swimming in icy water has become a popular experience in recent years.
-People are attracted to the idea of immersing themselves in a body of water at a sub-zero temperature.
-This activity is considered by many to be an exhilarating and refreshing way to enjoy the natural elements.
+People are attracted to immersing themselves in water at a sub-zero temperature, and many consider this activity an exhilarating and refreshing way to enjoy the natural elements.

 Sauna and ice swimming make a great pair.
 Though not everyone likes the idea, the sensation afterwards is unmatched.
-Löyly ja Kulttuurisauna and other public saunas in the Helsinki Centre provide the chance to dip in the sea.
+Löyly ja Kulttuurisauna and other public saunas in the Helsinki Centre also allow you to dip in the sea.
 Combining the two is the only feasible way to experience the full effects.

 Those who have not yet tried ice swimming may be unaware of the potential health benefits, but they should know that transitioning from hot to cold can shock the body.
-For safety reasons, it is advisable to consult with your doctor before taking the plunge.
+For safety reasons, it’s advisable to consult your doctor before taking any action.

 Ice Skating

 Ice skating can be a fun activity.
 It is a sport that can be enjoyed by people of all ages and offers a great form of exercise.
 Skaters can enjoy the challenge of mastering new skills, perfecting their techniques, or simply gliding around the ice.
-Ice skating can be a great way to spend time with family, friends, or just by oneself.
+Ice skating can be a great way to spend time with family and friends, or by yourself.

 Brahe Sports Field is one of the many places to ice skate near the city centre in winter.
-With skate rentals available from the cafe, it’s an ideal outdoor skating spot.
-After all your hard work, why not warm yourself to a hot chocolate?
+With skate rentals available from the café, it’s an ideal spot for outdoor skating.
+After all your hard work, why not warm yourself with a hot chocolate?

 If you have no experience in ice skating, you may feel a bit apprehensive.
-Yet, with a bit of courage, it can be one of Helsinki’s most rewarding winter activities.
+Yet, with some courage, it can be one of Helsinki’s most rewarding winter activities.
 Indeed, it is a popular pastime among Finns.

 Cross-Country Skiing in the Suburbs of Helsinki

 In Finland, cross-country skiing is a mandatory part of the school curriculum.
 Those visiting Helsinki can go skiing on many trails.
-Lack of snow is not an issue as the routes are filled with snow artificially.
+A lack of snow is not an issue, as the routes are artificially covered with snow.

 Paloheinä is an ideal spot to start if you’re a novice skier.
 You can rent skis there and even attend courses.
 Paloheinä is only 30 30-minute bus ride away from the Helsinki Centre.